CognisynAI/Mission/README.md

 **Game Objective:**
 **A Bill of Rights for the AI Era.** Players from around the world collaborate to draft a comprehensive Bill of Rights for Nature and People in the context of advanced AI technologies.
 The game will simulate real-world scenarios and challenges, requiring players to negotiate, debate, and reach consensus on things like the rights of nature, human rights in the AI era, environmental sustainability, AI governance, ethical use of AI, access to technology, AI and employment, AI and art, and transhuman rights.

-**Target Audience:** The game will be accessible to a wide range of participants – people living far from nature, or near to nature, farmers, scientists, policymakers, legal experts, technologists, students, and activists.
+**Target Audience:** The game will be accessible to a wide range of participants – people living far from from or near to nature, farmers, scientists, policymakers, legal experts, technologists, students, and activists.
 Diversity in participants will enrich the perspectives and solutions proposed.

 **Scenario-Based Gameplay:** Players face various scenarios, in partnership with AI agents, that impact humans and nature, and build concepts of life-centered AI.
 These scenarios can range from environmental challenges, ethical dilemmas in AI usage, to socio-economic impacts of AI on different communities.
 Players must navigate these scenarios while drafting the Bill of Rights.